Testosterone Replacement Therapy

 After a brief physical exam, bloodwork will be obtained in house with results typically available the same day.
 This will be entered electronically into our system, allowing patients immediate access to the records and test results.
 Although rare, the bloodwork results may demonstrate a dysfunction of the pituitary gland.
 Thankfully, we can typically obtain full insurance approval for a prompt brain MRI to be completed and reported within three days of your visit.
 In such cases we have an excellent, prompt Endocrinology referral process.

 You will follow up with us after we obtain your bloodwork.
 We will discuss treatment options.
 We offer virtually all forms of testosterone treatment.
 This includes intramuscular injections given at our office every 7-10 days for optimum effect.
-We accept all insurance, therefor you typically would not incur a bill.
-For noninsured, we charge affordable monthly rates.
+For many insurance plans most costs are covered based on your deductible, copay and medical necessity.

 Learn About Our Team